LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02/Lab02_Instructions_ES6ClassesAndFeatures.md

 - git commit –m “some message”
 - git push

-After pushing, check your files on GitHub to make sure eveything is there.
+After pushing, check your files on GitHub to make sure everything is there.

 ## Web App 1: Stopwatch - Version 2

-Refacotr the code for the stopwatch app so that it is all in one class.
+Refactor the code for the stopwatch app so that it is all in one class.
 Use the comments in the starter file and Mari's video as a guide.

 ## Web App 2: Concentration - Version 2

 Refactor the code for Concentration so that it is Object Oriented using three classes: Card, Board, and Game.
 Use the comments in the starting file and Brian's video as a guide.

-## Web App 3: TicTacToe - Version 2
+## Web App 3: Tic-tac-toe - Version 2

-Refactor the code for TicTacToe to be Object Oriented using two classes: one to hold the game logic and the other to hold the i/o code that interacts with the HTML page.
+Refactor the code for Tic-tac-toe to be Object Oriented using two classes: one to hold the game logic and the other to hold the i/o code that interacts with the HTML page.

 ## Beta Version and Code Review